The Secret to Creating Content that Resonates

 - Intrigue in both style and format

 In all your content, you need to communicate in a way that rings true and generates a visceral reaction.
 One of the best ways to do that is to tell the story of a customer struggle.
-In Demand Gen Report’s 2014 Content Preferences Survey of over 100 B2B buyers, 97 percent of respondents cited peer input as the most influential form of content.
+In Demand Gen Report’s 2018 Content Preferences Survey of 168 B2B marketing and sales professionals, 79% of respondents cited case studies as highly valuable content in their buying journey.
+More than half (51%) said that peer input was the most valuable sources of information during the buying process.

 According to writer, director, and screenwriting lecturer Robert McKee in the Harvard Business Review, “Cognitive psychologists describe how the human mind, in its attempt to understand and remember, assembles the bits and pieces of experience into a story, beginning with a personal desire, a life objective, and then portraying the struggle against the forces that block that desire.”